Frequently Asked Questions About PrTMS

 Is this treatment FDA approved?

-No. PrTMS is a method of developing personalized treatment protocols, and is provided as part of a physician’s practice of medicine and in accordance with his or her medical judgment.
-PrTMS has not been evaluated by the FDA.
+No. PrTMS is a method of developing personalized treatment protocols for use with rTMS therapy, and is provided as part of a physician’s practice of medicine and in accordance with his or her medical judgment.
+PrTMS is not a product and has not been evaluated by the FDA.

 What are common side effects?